shingyipcheung/rank-pairing-heaps/README.md

 ## Rank pairing heaps

 ### Introduction
-This is a **header-only** implementation of the-state-of-art rank-pairing heaps (**rp-heap**) in **C++11**.
+This is a **header-only** implementation of rank-pairing heaps (**rp-heap**) written in **C++11**.
 The idea of rp-heap is based on lazy [binomial queue](https://en.wikipedia.org/wiki/Binomial_heap) with the rank restriction to ensure the balance of half trees.
-Heap has wide applications like heapsort, k-smallest elements, Prim's algorithm and well-known Dijkstra's shortest-path algorithm.
+Heap has wide applications like heapsort, k-smallest elements, Prim's algorithm and notably well-known Dijkstra's shortest-path algorithm.
 We are implementing this data structure because:

-* [std::priority_queue](http://www.cplusplus.com/reference/queue/priority_queue/) does not support the decrease-key operation
+* [std::priority_queue](http://www.cplusplus.com/reference/queue/priority_queue/) does not support decrease-key
-* [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) is theoretical fast only
+* [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) is theoretically fast but not good in practice
-* Looking for an efficient decrease_key operation in pathfinding algorithm which is better than practical [d-ary heap](https://en.wikipedia.org/wiki/D-ary_heap) and [pairing heap](https://en.wikipedia.org/wiki/Pairing_heap)
+* we are looking for an efficient 'decrease key' operation in pathfinding algorithm which is better than practical [d-ary heap](https://en.wikipedia.org/wiki/D-ary_heap) and [pairing heap](https://en.wikipedia.org/wiki/Pairing_heap)

 In game development, [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) is a standard shortest path algorithm.
 You can download this repository to build the solution and run the demo of A* pathfinding using rp-heap in MSVC.

 ### Usage
 The implementation mimics STL containers and provides **STL-like** member functions.
-To use it, simply include this header file **rank_pairing_heaps/astarheap/rp_heap.h**
+To use it, simply include the header file **rank_pairing_heaps/astarheap/rp_heap.h**

 ##### Basic member functions